akpw/batch-mp-tools/README.md

 A little bit more details on each utility:

 [**Renamer**](https://github.com/akpw/batch-mp-tools#renamer) is a multi-platform batch rename tool.
-In addition to common operations such as regexp-based replace, adding text / dates, etc. it also supports advanced operations such as multi-level indexing across nested directories, flattening folders, and cleaning up non-media files.
+In addition to common operations such as regexp-based replace, adding text / dates, etc. it also supports advanced operations such as template processing during replace, multi-level indexing across nested directories, flattening folders, and cleaning up non-media files.
 At its simplest, Renamer can be used to print out the content of current directory:
 ```
     $ renamer